Sam Yorty: Mayoralty

-In 1967, Yorty was forced to deal with scandal after the Los Angeles Times published an exposé on the city's harbor commission.
+In 1967, Yorty was forced to deal with a scandal after the Los Angeles Times published an exposé on the city's harbor commission.
 The investigation led to the indictment and conviction of four city commissioners for bribery, while another was found dead in Los Angeles Harbor.
 The newspaper, which had long feuded with the mayor, noted that all of the individuals had been appointed by Yorty.

 Support among the white middle classes fell after Yorty was embroiled in the controversy following the 1968 assassination of Robert F. Kennedy at the Ambassador Hotel.
 Yorty outraged prosecutors in the case by freely commenting on the evidence.
 Kennedy had told his supporters only moments before he was shot, "Mayor Yorty has just sent me a message that we've been here too long already."

 During the fall of 1968, Yorty refused to endorse Democratic presidential candidate Hubert Humphrey.
 The strategy behind this approach was that Yorty would be rewarded with a cabinet post by Richard Nixon for his lack of support of Humphrey, but Nixon declined to offer him a position in the new administration.
 Continuing their adversarial relationship, the Times published an editorial cartoon by Paul Conrad lampooning this failure and Yorty responded with an unsuccessful lawsuit.

 In the 1969 mayoral primary, Yorty's popularity slipped well below that of Los Angeles City Council member Tom Bradley.
 The ensuing campaign between Yorty and Bradley, directed for Yorty by Henry Salvatori, proved one of the most bitter in the city's history.
 Yorty painted his opponent as a dangerous radical, alternately of the black power or Communist revolutionary varieties.
 The charges were not plausible since Bradley had spent much of his career in the Los Angeles Police Department, but they resonated among fearful voters, and Yorty was re-elected.

 Despite winning another four years, Yorty showed obvious signs of boredom in his position.
 He ran again for governor in 1970 but was handily defeated in the Democratic primary by State Assembly Speaker Jesse Unruh, 1,602,690 (61.4 percent) to 659,494 (26.3 percent).
 Unruh in turn was defeated by Reagan, who secured his second term as governor by a narrower margin than his 1966 majority over Pat Brown.
 Yorty began to leave all but the most important decisions to his staff.

-After spending almost 40 percent of his time away from Los Angeles during the last half of 1971, Yorty announced on November 15 of that year that he was running for the Democratic nomination for President in 1972.
+After spending almost 40 percent of his time away from Los Angeles during the last half of 1971, Yorty announced on November 15 of that year that he was running for the Democratic nomination for president in 1972.
 Yorty had received strong support from influential Manchester Union Leader publisher William Loeb, stating that President Nixon had "caved in" to anti-war senators and that he had never agreed with the government's policy on the war.
 In response to the question of what he would do, Yorty noted that Dwight Eisenhower had helped bring an end to the Korean War by threatening to use nuclear weapons.